 We assess the phase coherence of shuttling using a Ramsey-type protocol (Fig.~\ref{fig:fig2}a-c).
-Initially, we apply a $\frac{\pi}{2}$ X gate to rotate the shuttling spin to a superposition state, while the ancilla spin remains in spin-down.
+Initially, we apply a $X(\pi/2)$ gate to rotate the shuttling spin to a superposition state, while the ancilla spin remains in spin-down.
 Next, we move the spin from $\mathrm{Q_1}$ and $\mathrm{Q_2}$ by ramping the detuning of the quantum dots.
-We wait for a wait time $t_\mathrm{wait}$ in $\mathrm{Q_2}$, which is plotted on the $y$-axis in Fig.~\ref{fig:fig2}b.
-The spin is then shuttled back to $\mathrm{Q_1}$, and another $\frac{\pi}{2}$ X gate is applied to the shuttling spin for projecting the phase into the Z direction before readout.
+We wait for a wait time $t_\mathrm{wait}$ in $\mathrm{Q_2}$, which is plotted on the $y$ axis in Fig.~\ref{fig:fig2}b.
+The spin is then shuttled back to $\mathrm{Q_1}$, and another $X(\pi/2)$ gate is applied to the shuttling spin for mapping the phase information to $Z$ projection.
 If the spin does cross the charge transition, the Larmor frequency of the shuttled spin will change, resulting in a noticeable difference in the precession rate.
-This transition in precession rate is clearly observed in Fig.~\ref{fig:fig2}b, demonstrating that the shuttling process is phase-coherent.
-Furthermore, the difference in the precession rate \SI{5.7}{\mega\Hz} aligns well with the resonance frequency difference observed in the PESOS map (Fig.~\ref{fig:CSD}c).
+This transition in precession rate is clearly observed in Fig.~\ref{fig:fig2}b, demonstrating that the shuttling process is phase coherent.
+Furthermore, the difference in the precession rate of \SI{5.7}{\mega\Hz} aligns well with the resonance-frequency difference observed in the PESOS map (see Fig.~\ref{fig:CSD}c in the Supplemental Material.